kfjahnke/envutil/README.md

 little sense, because there's no gain to be had from scaling up by large factors - the content won't improve.
 Up-scaling with OIIO's lookup uses bicubic interpolation, which may be preferable.
+Ultimately it's up to the user to find a suitable process by inspecting the output. envutil's 'twining' can cover a certain range of input/output relations with a given parameter set, but for extreme distortions, it may be suboptimal.
+This should be analyzed in depth, for now, it's just a promising new method which seems to work 'well enough'.

-Ultimately it's up to the user to find a suitable process by inspecting the output.
-I use OIIO's lookup as default to honour it's being well-established and well-thought-out, whereas the use of bilinear interpolation, optionally with 'twining', still has to prove it's suitability, and 'twining' is my invention and not yet tested much - I'm sure I'm not the first one to think of this method, but I haven't done research to see if I can find similar code 'out there'.
+I think that twining offers a good compromise beween speed and quality.
+I'm sure I'm not the first one to think of this method, but I haven't done research to see if I can find similar code 'out there'.
 What I am sure of is that my implementation is fast due to the use of multithreaded horizontal SIMD code through the entire processing chain, so I think it's an attractive offer.
 I'd welcome external evaluation of the results and a discussion of the methods;
 please don't hesitate to open issues on the issue tracker if you'd like to discuss or report back!
+In my tests, images generated with twining seemed to come out somewhat 'crisper' than renditions with OIIO's default mode, so they may be preferable for photographic work, whereas OIIO's renditions make extra sure there is no aliasing, which is good for video output.

 There seems to be ambiguity of what constitutes a 'correct' cube face image with ninety degrees field of view.
 In envutil, I code so that each pixel is taken to